Tuition and Scholarships

 Notice of Scholarship Award

-Applicants who have been offered admission to their program are welcoe to apply for the AmeriCorps/PeaceCorps Alumni Scholarship.
+Applicants who have been offered admission to their program are welcome to apply for the AmeriCorps/PeaceCorps Alumni Scholarship.
 Priority consideration is given to scholarship applications submitted before or on April 30.
 For applications submitted after April 30, Seattle University will notify applicants of scholarship decisions made on a case-by-case basis, depending on funds remaining.
 The AmeriCorps/PeaceCorps Alumni Scholarship Awards Committee meets in May of each year.

 Graduate Assistantships (GA) in teaching, research and marketing/recruitment may be available to qualified students.
 These opportunities are generally sent to incoming MSW students in late summer.

-Past GA positions:
+Past GA Positions include:

 • Project Research Assistant-Department of Social Work